 Meanwhile, the median salary for a medical assistant in 2021 according to the BLS, is $37,190 per year or $17.88 per hour.
 This is a very stark contrast.

 How Can a Medical Assistant Role Prepare You for a Career as a Registered Nurse?

 Becoming a medical assistant is a great first step for individuals who are interested in a healthcare career but are not sure what road to take.
-It is also ideal for individuals that need to work in order to pay for school, can’t commit to a nursing program full time, or are unsure if healthcare is the right field for them.
+It is also ideal for individuals that need to work to pay for school, can’t commit to a nursing program full-time, or are unsure if healthcare is the right field for them.

 >> Related: 3 Steps to Becoming a Medical Assistant

 Being responsible for a patient’s life can be scary and overwhelming, so becoming a medical assistant first can help ease the transition.